TheRealVSSVSSN/SunnyRP/backend/srp-base/docs/index.md

 * Hourly `base-events-purge` scheduler removes logs older than `BASE_EVENT_RETENTION_MS`.

 For resource decisions see `progress-ledger.md`.
 Module details are documented in `modules/baseevents.md`.

+## Update – 2025-08-25

+Introduced interior proxy state management to support the **bob74_ipl** resource.

+* Added world IPL endpoints `/v1/world/ipls` and `/v1/world/ipls/{name}` with WebSocket broadcasts and scheduled sync.

+For resource decisions see `progress-ledger.md`.
+Module details are documented in `modules/world.md`.